 Major support is provided by the Lily Auchincloss Foundation in memory of Agnes Gund, the Charles E. Culpeper Arts and Culture Program of the Rockefeller Brothers Fund, and Jerry I. Speyer and Katherine G. Farley.

-Generous support is provided by the Contemporary Arts Council of The Museum of Modern Art, the Jacques and Natasha Gelman Foundation, and the International Council of The Museum of Modern Art.
+Generous support is provided by the Black Arts Council of The Museum of Modern Art, the Contemporary Arts Council of The Museum of Modern Art, the Jacques and Natasha Gelman Foundation, the International Council of The Museum of Modern Art, and the Tom Slaughter Exhibition Fund.

 Significant support is provided by Jerome Foundation, George Petrocheilos and Diamantis Xylas, Eleanor Heyman Propp, and the Young Patrons Council of The Museum of Modern Art.